 With her sons dead, and one daughter already married to the King of Spain, Catherine de Medici marries her last remaining daughter Marguerite of Valois to the next King, Henri IV (Henri of Navarre).

 Henri IV is protestant, and marrying Catholic Marguerite was meant to put an end to the wars of religion between the Catholics and Protestant Huguenots.
-After a rather brutal massacre outside the Louvre Palace on the day of their wedding, Henri realizes that it is not quite going to work out as easily as he thought.
+After a rather brutal massacre outside the Louvre Palace a couple of days after their wedding, Henri realizes that it is not quite going to work out as easily as he thought.

 In the words of King Henri IV “Paris vaut bien une messe“, meaning “Paris is worth a mass.”
 Protestant Henry uttered these words in 1593 as he was converted to Catholicism.
 His pragmatism earned him the nickname “le bon roi Henri” (good King Henry).